Iamrealsai/CS_Design_Patterns_A2/Readme.txt

 1.place these five text files within the src folder for the exact commands to work.
 Otherwise please note that the absolute path for  files must be given.
-2. Assuming the output.txt files was not present at runtime then the program will create such a text file within the specified path.Even then the absolute path must be given.
+2. Assuming the output.txt files were not present at runtime then the program will create such text files within the specified path.Even then the absolute path must be given.

 --------------------------------------------------------
 ## Note :

 1.As per the guidelines for Assignment 2, it is assumed that the input.txt and delete.txt would be well formatted.
-Therefore in extension the program does not handle these cases:
+Therefore in extension it is assumed:

-   a) A case for an empty input or delete text file.(output text files can
+   a) There will not be an empty input or delete text file.(output text files can
       be nonexistant or empty)

-   b) A case where the formatting per line is not xxxx:T where x would each
+   b) A case where the formatting per line is not xxxx:T would not exist.
-      be a nonnegative integer between 0 and 9 and T a course name of the set {A,B,C,D,E,F,G,H,I,J,K}.
+      Where x would each be a nonnegative integer between 0 and 9 and T a course name of the set {A,B,C,D,E,F,G,H,I,J,K}.
+Exceptions for the following cases have been added :
+        -If any input line length in a text file > 6 an exception would be thrown and the program exits.
+        -If the BNumber has any value which is not an int, an exception would be thrown and the program exits.

    c) With this in Mind the BNumbers would range from 0000-9999 only.
       All Bnumbers must have four digits irrespective of its numeric value.
       Therefore 0 would be 0000 and 33 would be 0033 and vice verca.
+If this format is not followed for BNumbers<1000 then an exception is thrown and the program exits.

 2.However repeated entries for a valid course per valid Student would be automatically ignored within the program.
+If an invalid course is added with a nonexisting bNumber, then that student(Node) will not be added into any tree.

 3.The method implementations for BST were referenced and modified from the book: Data Structures & Algorithms in Java(second edition) by Robert Lafore, p406-410.
 The code snippets were modified as per the requirements for the Assignment.

-4 The three instances of th same BinarySearchTree class is created within TreebUilder.java
+4 The three instances of the same BinarySearchTree class is created within TreeBuilder.java

+5.Implementation of Observer Pattern and Prototype Pattern:

+    a)The Observer Pattern was established between the Nodes of the master tree and Nodes of the backup trees.
+Each Node implements both Subject & Observer Interfaces.
+When a new Node is created for the master tree, the Prototype pattern is implemented and that Node is cloned into the backup Nodes.
+Afterwards these nodes are added as observers of the master node.
+Finally all the nodes are inserted into their respective trees using standard BST method.

+    b)When a course needs to be deleted.
+Initially that course is removed from the course List within the master node, afterwards the maser node calls notifyAll() which updates the state of its observers.
+      (backup nodes) At no point would a node be deleted from any tree.

 --------------------------------------------------------
 "I have done this assignment completely on my own.
 I have not copied